MarikaBBB/MarikaBBB.github.io/game/README.md

 ### Features:
 - Each tile represents a part of an image from a Ghibli movie.
-- Interactive tile dragging and dropping mechanism for rearranging tiles
+- Interactive tile dragging and dropping mechanism for rearranging tiles.
-- Randomized tile shuffling at the start of each game
+- Randomized tile shuffling at the start of each game.
-- Moves counter to keep track of the number of moves made by the player
+- Moves counter to keep track of the number of moves made by the player.
-- Timer to track the time taken to solve the puzzle
+- Timer to track the time taken to solve the puzzle.
-- Maximum moves limit and time limit options for added challenge
+- Maximum moves limit and time limit options for added challenge.
-- Congratulatory alert message and timer stop when the puzzle is solved
+- Congratulatory alert message and timer stop when the puzzle is solved.
-- Game over alert message when the maximum moves or time limit is reached
+- Game over alert message when the maximum moves or time limit is reached.
-- Modal with game instructions accessible from the main menu
+- Modal with game instructions accessible from the main menu.

 ### Future implementations: